-One particularly graphic description from 1746 is described in a paper published in The Lancet.
-"A man's wife was pulled from the water apparently dead," it says.
+One particularly graphic description from 1746 is described in a paper published in

 "Amid much conflicting advice, a passing sailor proffered his pipe and instructed the husband to insert the stem into his wife's rectum, cover the bowl with a piece of perforated paper, and 'blow hard.'
 Miraculously, the woman revived."

 As people were using the tobacco enema to treat increasingly serious diseases, the danger to the "medic" also increased.

 For instance, if a practitioner were to accidentally breathe in rather than blow out — perhaps during a bout of tobacco-induced coughing — cholera flagellates could pass into their lungs and inflict them, fatally.
 Thankfully, the introduction of bellows made the job slightly less hazardous.

 In the early 1800s, tobacco was shown to cause damage to the heart, and the tobacco enema fad thankfully began to decline.